Skokoo/ImCurvin/Mode.md

 Post Validation: Runs Python validators to eliminate false positives from log files.

 Ideal for deeper target assessment when basic reconnaissance suggests potential weaknesses.
+You can view the execution interface in the screenshot gallery.

 ### Defiance mode
 ![Defiance mode](https://img.shields.io/badge/Mode-Defiance%20mode-3498DB)